Justin Turner Player Props: Red Sox vs. White Sox

-Justin Turner -- with a slugging percentage of .800 in his past 10 games, including four home runs -- will be in action for the Boston Red Sox against the Chicago White Sox, with Lucas Giolito on the mound, on June 23 at 8:10 PM ET.
+On Saturday, Justin Turner (batting .366 in his past 10 games) and the Boston Red Sox face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Twins.
+In his last game he had a hitless showing (0-for-4) against the White Sox.

 Justin Turner Game Info & Props vs. the White Sox